 Find out more information in the management of public health incidents – guidance on the roles and responsibilities of NHS-led incident management teams.

-Health protection teams (HPTs) are not recommended to identify and manage outbreaks in all settings.
+HPTs do not need to identify and manage outbreaks in all settings.
 Services can contact HPTs for support, if needed.

 Identifying higher and lower-risk settings

-There may be outbreaks that do not fall into either a higher or lower risk setting categories.
+There may be outbreaks that do not fall into either higher or lower-risk setting categories.

 The HPT may choose to take a closer management approach if there is potential for severe disruption to health services or critical infrastructure.

-There are some SCRC settings where there is a lower risk of direct health harm arising from COVID-19 than in other settings, for example, settings mainly comprised of younger or working-age populations.
+There are some settings where there is a lower risk of direct health harm arising from COVID-19 than in other settings, for example, settings mainly comprised of younger or working-age populations.